aminnairi/kryptonian/README.md

     ...
 ```

-Also note that if your Node.js application is behind a reverse-proxy server (Node.js, Apache), you will probably need to increase the body size limit for your proxy as well.
+Also note that if your Node.js application is behind a reverse-proxy server (NGINX, Apache, etc...), you will probably need to increase the body size limit for your proxy as well.

 [Back to summary](#summary)